IBM/telco-integrator/code/staging/index.md

     **Marisa Viveros, VP Strategy & Offerings – Telecom, Media and Entertainment Industries**

-This document describes the Open API Accelerator for Telco built by IBM Expertise Connect.
-The Accelerator is a Cloud-native asset based on solutions from several [IBM Cloud Paks](https://www.ibm.com/cloud/paks).
+This document describes the Telco Integrator asset built by IBM Expertise Connect.
+This accelerator is a Cloud-native asset based on solutions from several [IBM Cloud Paks](https://www.ibm.com/cloud/paks){target=_blank}.

-The Open API Accelerator implements the TM Forum specifications for Product Ordering Management and provides consistent interactions with Order Negotiation systems such as Siebel and Salesforce Vlocity.
+The Telco Integrator implements the TM Forum specifications for Product Ordering Management and provides consistent interactions with Order Negotiation systems such as Siebel and Salesforce Vlocity.
 Future releases will implement additional TM Forum Business Operations specifications.

-This asset also provides a framework for existing customers who use the Telco Pack to move CSP workloads to the Cloud.
-Components of this Accelerator have already been used to speed up delivery of a Proof of Concept at a Saudi Telco company.
+This asset also provides a framework for existing customers who use the Telco Pack (an asset aimed at on-premise implementations of Telco-related integrations) to move CSP workloads to the Cloud.
+Components of this accelerator have already been used to speed up the delivery of a Proof of Concept at a Saudi Telco company.